ddefranza/word-embedding-prejudice/README.md

 While these dictionaries are unique to our project, we feel they offer helpful illustrations of the two prominent strategies researchers could use to develop construct dictionaries for their own work.

 ## <a name="translate-dict"></a>2.
 Translating dictionaries
-If the interest is in drawing comparisons across languages, the core dictionary will have to be translated into the dictionaries of interest.
+If the interest is in drawing comparisons across languages, the core dictionary will have to be translated into the languages of interest.
 It is worth noting that for some research questions, it might make sense to derive unique representations of each construct for each language.
 For example, certain types of plants (a common validation construct in IAT literature, for example), may have different associations across cultures.
-In our case, the constructs of interest were relatively general and universal.
+In our case, the constructs of interest were relatively general and universal, so direct translation made the most sense.

 The obvious means by which a dictionary could be translated is through trained human translators.
 This is certainly an option and should be considered.
 However, our project utilized automated machine translation, specifically through the [Google Translate API](https://cloud.google.com/translate/).
 This allowed us to quickly translate several hundred words across 45 languages.